 The responsibility to help others was and continues to be a value deeply shared by the third and fourth generations.
 So was the value of stewardship.
 At HSF's first board retreat back in 1997, the family made the decision to cede control and give up funding for their personal interests so that the Foundation could focus on a common goal.
 They stressed that as stewards of a public trust, and responsible for using those resources wisely, the endowment was not there just to further personal projects.

 At the retreat, trustees agreed to establish a small pool of limited funds for discretionary grants, agreeing that if something was important enough to family members they could fund it separately on their own.
-Originally set at $25,000 per person, the amount was set at $15,000 after the 2008 stock market crash, and has remained at that level since.
+Originally set at $25,000 per person, the amount was lowered to $15,000 after the 2008 stock market crash, and had remained at that level until 2020.

 *Please note, each HSF Board member has a discretionary pool from which to make grants to organizations that support their personal interests.
 These grants may fall outside of the major focus of the Foundation overall and are made at the sole discretion of each Trustee.
 If you are trying to reach the individual donor of your grant, please contact us at email@example.com.

 Chesapeake Bay Foundation

 St. Patrick's Episcopal Day School